Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Theoretical model

-Here $\tau$ and $\delta$ correspond to the time and relative energy difference between the electron and the synchronous conditions, $\alpha$ is the momentum compaction factor, $V_c$ is the amplitude of the rf acceleration voltage, $\phi_0$ is the synchronous phase of the electron beam, $\omega$ is the angular frequency of the rf accelerating field, $U_0$ is the energy loss of the electron due to the synchrotron radiation, $T_0$ is the revolution period of the electron, and $E_0$ is the electron beam energy.
-The second term of the right-hand side in Eq. (\ref{eq2}) corresponds to the radiation damping term with the factor $\gamma_\epsilon$,
+Here $\tau$ and $\delta$ correspond to the time and relative energy difference between the electron and the synchronous particle under equilibrium conditions in the longitudinal phase space, $\alpha_c$ is the momentum compaction factor, $e$ is the unit charge, $V_c$ is the amplitude of the RF acceleration voltage, $\phi_0$ is the synchronous phase of the electron beam, $\omega$ is the angular frequency of the RF accelerating field, $U_0$ is the energy loss of the electron due to synchrotron radiation, $T_0$ is the revolution period of the electron, and $E_0$ is the electron beam energy.
+The second term on the right side of Eq. (\ref{eq2_sec2}) corresponds to the radiation damping term with the factor $\gamma_\epsilon$,

 Here $U$ is the synchrotron radiation loss, and $E$ is the beam energy.
-The phase $\phi_m$ represents the phase modulation factor, and now we assume $\phi_m$ has the following modulation characteristics.
+The phase $\phi_m$ represents the phase modulation term, and we now assume $\phi_m$ has the following modulation characteristics \cite{SakanakaPRSTAB2000, SakanakaJJAP2001}: